MelonKony/millmint/content/stories/2023-10-24-mackintosh.md

 Tzipora has a dry head.
 Moise does not.
 {{</note>}}

 Commonwealth islands get a lot of rain, and raincoats are issued by the Ministry of Education.
-They vary slightly by region, but in Oslola they look like this.
+They vary slightly by region, but in {{<link/oslola>}} they look like this.

 Girls get plastic hoods that snap onto their wool capes, which also have a rayon overslip for weatherproofing.